Effective Change Management Process: 9 Essential Steps

 - Acceptance: “I will try this change, and I will do my best to make it work.”

-Every change management process will be unique.
-The goals your business has, the environment in which you operate, and the culture you’ve created within your company are all among the things that make your change process one-of-a-kind.
 But although the steps that contribute to the change, the technical details, and the people you work with will differ from those of any other company, the broad principles remain the same.
 These critical steps will give you a basic roadmap towards successful change.
-All you need to do is fill in the details.

-Step #1: Begin with the Objective
+Begin with the objective

 Before you set out on a journey, you will have a destination in mind.
 When preparing for change, you will know where you are now and where you want to be.
-Make sure to define this as specifically as you can – you’ll need to have the rest of the company buy-in on your vision.

 Small changes may not have as much of an impact, but even they should be aligned with business objectives that ultimately serve as your strategic focus.

 Although you might already have a good idea of what you want to change and why you want to change it, you need your team to want that change as much as you do.
-Getting them on board isn’t going to happen through a pep talk.
-What you need is two-way communication.
+Getting them on board is not going to happen through a pep talk.

 Identify the perceived threat that you want to address or the opportunity that you want to explore and ask for input.
 Getting different perspectives on the need for change, and different suggestions on what it should consist of can be an eye-opener.